chanshiyucx/blog/article/007-stagger-enter-animation.md

 But reality hit hard.
 As of now, variables defined by `CSS Counters` can't participate in `calc()` method calculations because counter values are treated as string types and can't be used in mathematical operations.

 Just when I was about to give up, I discovered the `sibling-index()` function in a [GitHub issue](https://github.com/w3c/csswg-drafts/issues/1026).
-It returns the current element's index within its parent element, and this value can directly participate in mathematical operations.
+It returns the current element's index within its parent element, and unlike counters, this value can actually be used in calculations.

 This allows the code above to be greatly simplified: